phiresky/masters-thesis/content/4_contribution.md

 # Scalable information aggregation for deep MARL policies {#sec:contribution}

-We introduce a policy architecture for deep reinforcement learning that projects observations from one or more different kinds of observables into samples of latent spaces, then aggregates them into a single latent value.
+We introduce a policy architecture for deep multi-agent reinforcement learning that projects observations from one or more different kinds of observables into samples of latent spaces, then aggregates them into a single latent value.
 This makes the architecture scale to any number as well as a varying number of observables.

 ## Policy Architecture